Our Engagement Review process can help.

-- Identify improvements and additions to engagement and information channels.
-Deliverable: Community Engagement Review Findings and Recommendations Report
+1. Identify improvements and additions to engagement and information channels.
+Deliverable: Engagement review findings and recommendations report

-- Update and formalize RMOW engagement approach and commitment to the public.
-Deliverable: Community Engagement Policy
+2. Update and formalize the engagement approach and commitment to the public.
+Deliverable: Community engagement policy

-- Provide clear expectations and resources to staff to execute.
-Deliverable: Staff guide/toolkit
+3. Provide clear expectations and resources to staff to execute.
+Deliverable: Staff guide and toolkit